RosettaCommons/demos/protocol_capture/2014/MP_Relax/README.txt

    Rosetta/main/source/bin/spanfile_from_pdb.linuxgccrelease -database /path/to/db -in:file:s example_inputs/3pxo_tr.pdb

-   For this example, this command will produce 1 output files:
+   For this example, this command will produce 1 output file:
      = 3pxo_tr.span: Spanfile containing predicted trans-membrane spans

 ## Steps of the protocol ##